 The CSIRO body discovered that Hotspot Shield was using advert cookies and worked with third parties to target ads to its users.
 Some cybersecurity experts even deemed Hotspot Shield unsafe to use.

-Another test showed an information disclosure bug in Hotspot Shield, which results in the leaking of user data.
-That includes the country they reside in and the Wi-Fi network’s name (if connected of course).
+Another test showed an information disclosure bug in Hotspot Shield, which resulted in the leaking of user data.
+That includes the country they reside in and the Wi-Fi network’s name (if connected, of course).

 “By disclosing information such as Wi-Fi name, an attacker can easily narrow down or pinpoint where the victim is located.
 Combined with knowing the user’s country, you can narrow down a list of places where your victim is located.”

 Nonetheless, we were delighted to see that such policies and issues have long been modified, and Hotspot Shield now openly says that they no longer partake in those actions.

 Aside from bugs and malware, an independent study by AV-Test took Hotspot Shield for a speed test drive.
 More than 130,000 performance tests to measure the speed and overall performance of several VPN products, and found the Hotspot Shield was the fastest and most secure among all.